 About the community

 CAN DANCE TRANSFORM COMMUNITIES?

 We are in communities where the population is with 70% of its dwellers being youth.These young people go through a lot of depression, discrimination, which makes them lose the self worth, self respect and a future perspective.These communities are infested with high illiteracy levels, drug abuse, teenage pregnancies and childhood families.
 The unemployment rate and the inability of the young energetic community pillars can easily be misused into violent and crime related activities.
 Being in slums, rural and underprivileged communities, Young people face multiple challenges, the low access to formal education, and almost no access to any informal or skills training, young people tend to be victims of teenage pregnancies and marriages.These worries surpassed being eradicated by the law makers turning out to be community social issues.
 As Ensibuko Arts Foundation, we have paved a secure route for these young people to acquire knowledge and social skills through our dance education program.
-The embryo of empowerment module for the young people in this modern competitive world can’t be successful without financial independence which can only be through building and developing skills and knowledge capacity.
+The embryo of empowerment module for the young people in this modern competitive world can’t be successful without financial independence which can only be attained through building and developing skills and knowledge capacity.